hkotek/hkotek.com/_posts/2024-02-20-rejection-sucks.md

 Did I mention that rejection sucks?

 It's a fact of life that we're not going to always get what we want.
 Rejection is a part of life.
 But it seems to be a part of the academic life *even more*.
 Whether it be not getting into grad school, not getting a grant or a fellowship, having an abstract or paper rejected, or not getting a job.
-Getting rejected is a part of the academic life not only at transition points such as applying for grad school or for a job, but at all other times, too.[^4] I think that's what makes it different from other career paths.[^1]
+Getting rejected is a part of the academic life not only at transition points such as applying for grad school or for a job,[^4] but at all other times, too.
+I think that's what makes it different from other career paths.[^1]

 It doesn't help that there are not that many good programs that fit one's interests, so few jobs, so little money to go around.
 It doesn't help that papers are usually *years* in the making, from beginning to end, and that the path to publication is rarely smooth.
 How many of us have carefully crafted grant applications detailing 3--5 years of our lives, describing the people we'd hire and the research questions we'd ask and answer --- a future that is then declined with some negative comments about our work and even our person after many months of anticipation?